 By default, the top command will list processes about all users.
 But if you want to list the processes of the specific user you can use the -u option and username.
 In the following example, the user named ismail processes will be listed.

 $ top -u ismail

 Change Text Color

 The top command interface uses white and black in general.
 Or the background color set according to the bash and terminal configuration.
 But you can change these default colors by using the z key while the top command is running.
-This will change the color into red.
+This will change the color to red.

-Show Absolute Paths of Binaries or Executables
+Show Absolute/Full Paths of Binaries or Executables

 The top command displays the process name just with the executable file name.
 If you need to list the absolute or complete path of the binary or executable file you can use the

 c key while the top command is running.

 Kill Running Process